Judiciary of Hong Kong

 The Judiciary of the Hong Kong Special Administrative Region is the judicial branch of the Hong Kong Special Administrative Region.
 Under the Basic Law of Hong Kong, it exercises the judicial power of the Region and is independent of the executive and legislative branches of the Government.
 The courts in Hong Kong hear and adjudicate all prosecutions and civil disputes, including all public and private law matters.

-It is fundamental to the Hong Kong legal system that members of the judiciary are independent of the executive and legislative branches.
-The courts of law in Hong Kong comprise the Court of Final Appeal, the High Court (which includes the Court of Appeal and the Court of First Instance), the District Court, the Magistrates' Courts, and other special courts and tribunals set up by law.
+The hierarchy of the Hong Kong judiciary from high to low is: the Court of Final Appeal, the High Court (consisting of the upper Court of Appeal and the lower Court of First Instance), the District Court, and magistrates' courts.
+There are also some special courts and tribunals set up by law.

 The Chief Justice of the Court of Final Appeal is head of the judiciary and assisted in his administrative duties by the Judiciary Administrator.
 A bilingual court system in which Chinese, English or both can be used was put in place, in accordance with the requirement of the Basic Law.

+The Chief Justice and the judges of the Court of Final Appeal, both permanent and non-permanent, are forbidden by statute from practising as barristers or solicitors in Hong Kong while holding office or after leaving office.
+High Court and District Court judges are similarly required to undertake that they will not practise as barristers or solicitors in Hong Kong after leaving office, unless permitted by the Chief Executive.
+There are however no restrictions on becoming an arbitrator or mediator, as former Chief Justice Geoffrey Ma has become both following his retirement.

 The Court of Final Appeal

 It was established on 1 July 1997 upon the commencement of the Hong Kong Court of Final Appeal Ordinance to safeguard the rule of law after 30 June 1997.
-It replaced the Judicial Committee of the Privy Council in London as the highest appellate court of Hong Kong, The Court comprises five judges — the Chief Justice, three permanent judges and one non-permanent judge from Hong Kong or another common law jurisdiction.
-There is a panel of eight non-permanent Hong Kong judges and nine non-permanent judges from other common law jurisdictions.
+It replaced the Judicial Committee of the Privy Council in London as the highest appellate court of Hong Kong.
+The Court, when sitting, comprises five judges — the Chief Justice, three permanent judges and one non-permanent judge from Hong Kong or another common law jurisdiction.
+There is, as of 2025, a panel of four non-permanent Hong Kong judges and six non-permanent judges from other common law jurisdictions.

+Judges of the Court of Final Appeal wear a black robe and a white lace jabot.
+Unlike High Court and District Court judges, judges of the CFA do not wear wigs.